 - 1 c marinated artichoke hearts, quartered (about 12 hearts)

-- In a large pot, boil pasta until al dente.
+In a large pot, boil pasta according to package instructions, until al dente.
 When pasta is cooked, drain immediate and toss with cool water to cool pasta down and stop it from cooking further.

 - Place cooked pasta in a large bowl.
 Add sausage, cheeses, olives, and artichoke hearts.
 Toss to evenly distribute ingredients.